hlzhang109/causal-eval/README.md

 #### 1️⃣ `scripts/`
 - This folder contains scripts used for reproducing the main results of our paper
 - Files:
-  - `main.ipynb` – Contains the main part of our analysis, specifically the PCA/ICA for comparing the principle component spaces and LiNGCReL for our causal analysis.
+  - `main.ipynb` – Contains the main part of our analysis, specifically the PCA/ICA for comparing the principle component spaces and HCA for identifying the latent causal factors.
-  - `matrix_completion.ipynb` – Compare our approach with existing ones for imputing missing benchmark accuracy data.
+  - `matrix_completion.ipynb` – Based on our observation of heterogeneous PC subspaces, we implement a local matrix completion approach that outperforms the naive global approach.
-  - `find_proximal_benchmark.ipynb` - Find out a benchmark that is best-aligned with the latent causal factors discovered by LiNGCReL.
+  - `find_proximal_benchmark.ipynb` - We run OLS to find out a benchmark that is best-aligned with each latent causal factor discovered by HCA.
+Then adjust the latent factors to improve their interpretability.
+The adjustment is valid due to the ambiguity shown in our main Theorem.
+  - `scaling_law.ipynb` - Fit the scaling law with a treatment variable on all six benchmarks.
+The treatment variable is set in multiple ways e.g., whether the model is fine-tuned, or whether it is released after 2024.
+  - `find_token_size.ipynb` - Map each model in the leaderboard to a base model based on publicly available information.
+  - `subgroup_pca.ipynb` - Plot the cosine distances between PC subspaces for different definitions of model subgroups.
   - `plot_causal_graph.ipynb` - Plot the exact v.s. inexact structural causal models (SCM).
   - `Qwen_illustrate.ipynb` - Compare the performance of models that use Qwen2.5 pretrained models with different sizes as base model.
-  - `utils.py` - Contains the implemention of various algorithms/functions that are used in the `.ipynb` files.
+  - `utils_full.py` - Contains the implemention of various algorithms/functions that are used in the `.ipynb` files.
+  - `plot_illustrate_full.py` - Contains the implementation of the PCA analyses.

 #### 2️⃣ `Tables/`
 - Stores tables that are used in our analysis